azaleacolburn/fusion-alloy/README.md

 - Furnaces heat and contain crucibles (were the versions are stored, this may or may not be the fusion install location)
 - Crucibles contain alloys
 - Alloys of the same metals might have different ratios (might do versioning with this analogy)
-- A composition is a single ratio of an alloy (this is a specific version of a plugin)